The sticky note has curled at its lower-right corner. Under that small shadow, half of a sentence is visible. Your finger already knows where to lift.

 - Write the outside first.
 Keep it short enough to look like a normal label.

 - Lift and write underneath.
-Stop after one to six lines.
+Stop after one sentence.

 - Close it and check the page.
 One finger should find the opening.
-The page should still close flat.
+Repeat the normal lift, closure, and page turn; stop if the note begins to drag, wrinkle, dent the facing page, or curl more.

 Example: write "today looked normal" on the outside, lift the sticky note, write "but I was trying very hard" underneath, and close the page.
 That is a finished hidden layer.